Amberisfree/Amberisfree.github.io/ABOUT.md

 This gave me a thorough knowledge of supervised and unsupervised learning as well as some deep learning, I have listed several projects related to machine learning in Data Sceince section.

-As a computer science major, I found my interest in both [Uncertainty Quantification and Parallel Computing.](https://github.com/Amberisfree/UQ/tree/master)  Under the supervision of Anne Reinarz, I have been devoted myself in improving the prediction of an existing software development-- OpenGo Simulation
+As a computer science major, I found my interest in both [Uncertainty Quantification and Parallel Computing.](https://github.com/Amberisfree/UQ/tree/master)  Under the supervision of [Anne Reinarz](https://annereinarz.github.io), I have been devoted myself in improving the prediction of an existing software development-- [OpenGo Simulation](https://opengosim.com)

 Having completed my masters, I am looking to secure a job in Data in which I look forward to applying cutting edge machine learning models to real world problems.

+## Key Skills:
+Statistical Machine Learning, Neural Networks, AI, Uncertainty Quantification, Deep Learning, Data Visualization, Probability Theory, Probabilistic Computing, Parallel Computing, Statistcial Modeling

 # Amber Chang